The random normal matrix model: insertion of a point charge

 Consider the annular regions

-where $M$ is large and $d$ is some small constant.
+where $M$ is large and $d$ is some small constant so that $B_n$ lies inside the droplet.
 We claim that the total variation of $\rho_n$ on $A_n\cup B_n$ can be made less than any given $\epsilon>0$ by choosing large $M$ and small $d$.
 Indeed, for $\zeta \in A_n$, the asymptotics from \cite[Section 3]{AS2} shows that there exist some constants $c$, $C$ such that for all large $n$.
 Thus where the right hand side can be made small by taking $M$ large enough.

-For $\zeta\in B_n$, if $\delta=\delta(\zeta)\geq r_n\log n$ is the distance from the origin, then by a slight adaptation of the H\"{o}rmander estimate in \cite{AKM}, there exists some constant $c>0$ such that for $\zeta\in B_n$ for all large $n$.
-(Specifically: in the present situation when $\Lap Q$ is not bounded below, the power '$n^{-1/2}$' in the estimate (5.7) in \cite{AKM} must be replaced by '$r_n=n^{-1/2k}$'.
-Making this adjustment and following the arguments in \cite[Section 5]{AKM} leads to the estimates above.)
+By a slight adaptation of the H\"{o}rmander estimate in \cite[Section 5]{AKM}, we obtain the following estimate.